-The ONE Health Ohio and RISE Recovery clinical Perinatal Mental Health Counselor can help you cope with emotional difficulties and obstacles that can occur in pregnancy and the postpartum period.
-Our Perinatal Mental Health Counselor and our RISE medical providers can also help you begin treatment for addiction while pregnant.
+The ONE Health Ohio’s clinical Perinatal Mental Health Counselor can help you cope with emotional difficulties and challenges that can occur during and after pregnancy.

 - No matter what the need is, we are here to help!
+Our counseling professional is trained not only to help the mom and baby, but also the whole family.
 To learn more about the services offered or to schedule an appointment, contact 1-877-722-3303

 There is no more vulnerable time for mothers, fathers, and children than during pregnancy and postpartum, emotional concerns and the need for support is higher than any other time in a woman’s life.
 Perinatal depression is the most under-diagnosed obstetric complication in the U.S. (AAP, 2019)

 There is not an exact know cause for Prenatal and Postpartum Depression.
 According to the March of Dimes possible causes include:

 - Genes.
 Genes are parts of your body’s cells that store instructions for the way your body grows and works.
 Genes are passed from parents to children.
 Depression is more common is people whose family members have depression.

 - Changing hormone levels after pregnancy.
 Hormones are chemicals in your body.
 Some help control your emotions and mood.
 During pregnancy, your body has higher levels of the hormones estrogen and progesterone.
 But in the first 24 hours after giving birth, these hormones quickly go back to their normal levels.
 This rapid drop in hormone levels may lead to PPD.

 - Low levels of thyroid hormones.
 The thyroid is a gland in your neck that helps your body use and store energy from food.